YPO Education Programs

 Duration: 60-90 minutes

-The majority of YPOers and WPOers we’ve spoken with and coached since September 2008 are carrying a blend of anxiety, embarrassment, resentment, and paralysis related to the world economic crisis and its impact on their businesses, families, and personal lives.
+The majority of leaders we’ve spoken with and coached over the last decade are carrying a blend of anxiety, embarrassment, resentment, and paralysis related to the world economic and political uncertainty, and its impact on their businesses, families, and personal lives.

 These are not “head” issues.
 They are issues of the heart, psyche, and spirit.
-And from our experience at forum retreats and chapter events since September 2008, most YPOers and WPOers are either inexperienced or clueless on how to navigate their emotional paralysis, and lead with courage and clarity.
+And from our experience most high achievers are either inexperienced or clueless on how to navigate their emotional paralysis, and lead with courage and clarity.
 They are scared and lost.
 Most have never been here before.
 They need help and don’t know where to start.
-This session offers specific, immediately usable tools for stilling the inner turbulence and reclaiming lost energy.
-In addition, the session will address:

 This session offers specific, immediately usable tools for stilling the inner turbulence and reclaiming lost energy.
 In addition, the session will address: